LynchLab/MAPGD/README.md

 	@NAME:SCAFFOLDS	VERSION:0.4.1
 	@SCFNAME       	LENGTH

-<b>.idx</b> files list the name and size of all the scaffolds in a referance genome.
-This file can be obtained from a .bam file using the samtools view -H command and reformating the samtools header with the 'sam2idx' command.
+<b>.idx</b> files list the name and size of all the scaffolds in a reference genome.
+This file can be obtained from a .bam file using the samtools view -H command and reformatting the samtools header with the 'sam2idx' command.
 Idx files are automatically generated when running the proview command.

 <b> .gof files </b>

 	@NAME:SAMPLE	VERSION:0.4.1
 	@SMPNAME	GOF

 <b>.gof</b> files are generated by the allele command.
 These short files list 'Goodness of fit' values for each sample in the population.
-These values can be used for filtering out samlpes that have been cross contaminated.
+These values can be used for filtering out samples that have been cross contaminated.

 <b> .map files </b>